val-pin/adam-p-markdown/Compatibility.md

 * Line breaks can appear mysteriously in code blocks.
 Postbox seems to insert unescaped newlines into the raw email when sending, which cause problems if they appear in the middle of a `<pre>` block.
 * Gmail and Thunderbird reply exclusion doesn't work in Postbox.
 It doesn't seem to put the original email in a `<blockquote>`.
 You will have to use *Markdown Here's* [selection conversion](https://github.com/adam-p/markdown-here#selectionpiecemeal-conversion), like with Yahoo and Hotmail.
 * Postbox won't be a first-class client for *Markdown Here*, partly because my trial license for it expires soon.
 If something breaks, create an issue.

+### Facebook

+Facebook "Notes" feature users TinyMCE as its editor, so MDH kinda works.
+But there are caveats.

+* The Preview function doesn't play well with Markdown Here.
+If write some stuff, then MDH-render, then preview, and decide to go back to edit some more... you can't un-render back to Markdown.
+(It has stripped out the special MDH stuff.)
+* Pasting plaintext seems to lose newlines completely.
+This is weird and annoying, but actually helps prevent TinyMCE's [Pasting vs. Typing](#pasting-vs-typing) confusion.
+* Only the formatting types presented on the Notes' formatting toolbar are supported, at all.
+If you put a Markdown code block into the edit box and MDH-render it, it will look fine in the editor, but if you preview or publish it, you'll see that it's been stripped out.
+* Italics doesn't work in preview/publish.
+The italicize button on the Notes' formatting toolbar behaves that same broken way as well. `Ctrl+I` works, though.
+It seems that Notes doesn't allow `<em>` but does allow `<i>`.

+### Google Hangouts

+The [Google Hangouts](http://www.google.com/hangouts/) web interface supports limited rich editing -- [bold, italics, and underline](https://support.google.com/hangouts/answer/3112005).
+Markdown Here can format bold and italics in the interface, with caveats:

+* The surrounding `<p>` element makes the little compose box look oddly expanded after rendering.
+There's no ill effect, though.
+* In Chrome, the chat box has to be popped out of the Gmail page in order for MDH to work.
+This is because (I think) MDH is loaded into the Gmail page and there are cross-origin restrictions between the top `mail.google.com` page and the `talkgadget.google.com` `iframe` where the chat box is.
+  * Firefox doesn't have this problem.
+Opera surely does.
+Not sure about Safari.

+### Editor Tools

+There's a whole class of rich editors for use in web pages that Markdown Here woks with.

+#### TinyMCE

+[TinyMCE](http://www.tinymce.com/) is an open source "web based Javascript HTML WYSIWYG editor control".
+It's used as a rich edit control by these sites (at this time), [among others](http://www.tinymce.com/enterprise/using.php): Evernote, Wordpress, Facebook (Notes).
+It seems to have lots of customization options for changing the way it works and what formatting it allows and doesn't.
+Individual sites of reasonable importance with idiosyncratic behaviour should still have a separate section on this page.

+TinyMCE inserts `<p>` elements on every `Enter` keypress.
+Prior to *Markdown Here* version 2.9.0, this would cause extra blank lines in code blocks, break tables, and probably other bad things.
+MDH's `<p>`-vs-`<br>` detection basically fixes this.
+(Although it will looks odd when writing, since there's more space between newlines than one expects when writing Markdown.)

+##### Pasting vs. Typing

+An annoying TinyMCE oddity is that pasting plain-text is *not* the same as typing.
+When pasting multi-line text, line breaks (`<br>`) are inserted; when typing, paragraphs (`<p>`) are created.

+This can cause Markdown Here to be confused about what rendering method to use.
+So, generally speaking, it's best to not mix and match multi-line pasted and typed Markdown.
+And if you do paste some stuff, try to render it separately using a selection.

+#### CKEditor

+[CKEditor](http://ckeditor.com/) seems to be exactly the same (for our purposes) as TinyMCE -- both in what it is and how it behaves.
+So read that section.

+#### Aloha Editor

+[Aloha Editor](http://www.aloha-editor.org/) is also an open source rich web editor.
+Like TinyMCE it inserts `<p>` elements, but unlike TinyMCE it doesn't switch to `<br>` when pasting.
+Markdown Here seems to render it quite well.

+#### Redactor

+[Redactor](http://imperavi.com/redactor/) is a rich editor, like TinyMCE (but not open source).
+Like TinyMCE it inserts `<p>` elements, but unlike TinyMCE it doesn't switch to `<br>` when pasting.
+Markdown Here seems to work pretty well with it, with caveats:

+* Code blocks have a background colour and an outer border.
+This can probably be defeated with site-specific rules and `!important`.
+See the default Primary Styling CSS for an example used with Wordpress.
+* Some other styling stuff.

+#### Hallo

+[Hallo](http://hallojs.org/) is a simple rich editor.
+Markdown Here seems to work reasonably well with it.

+#### wysihtml5

+[wysihtml5](https://github.com/xing/wysihtml5) is also an open-source rich editor.
+It inserts `<br>` on each `Enter`.
+Markdown Here seems to work pretty well with it.

+##### bootstrap-wysihtml5

+[bootstrap-wysihtml5](http://jhollingworth.github.io/bootstrap-wysihtml5/) is based on wysihtml5 for use with the Twitter Bootstrap web toolkit.
+Markdown Here works well with it as well.